Tuition and Fees

 *

 Please note that the program runs a full 24-month span, including summer semester.
-For more information regarding the Physician Assistant (PA) Studies program, please see the PA website.
+For more information regarding the Physician Assistant (P.A.)
+Studies program, please see the P.A. website.

 Providence Campus international students will be assessed an International Student Fee of $1,386 per academic year (or $693 per semester).
 The fee covers necessary services that are used exclusively or more intensely to support international students.
-These resources include, but are not limited to, temporary housing services, tutoring and other academic support services, visa and federal government reporting requirements, enhanced arrival services activities, and sponsored programs offered to international students across campus.
+These resources include, but are not limited to, tutoring and academic support services, visa and federal government reporting requirements, enhanced arrival services activities, and sponsored programs offered to international students across campus.

 Cost of Attendance